If you are a self-published author, there is often some confusion about the difference between how to market and promote a self-published book.

 Invest in promotion, not advertising

-Far better for you to buy book promotion that will be long lasting and much more cost effective.
+When it comes time to market and promote a self-published book, it’s far better for you to buy book promotion that will be long-lasting and much more cost-effective.

 Many readers are on the lookout for a great romance novel during the summer holidays.

-The link text will take you to one of my books, so click only if you wish!
-But now you can see how embedded text links work, and why they are of such long-term value.
+The link text will take you to one of my books, so click it only if you wish.
+But now, you can see how embedded text links work and why they are of such long-term value to help book sales.

-You can also get long-term book promotion, as opposed to book advertising, from a number of specialist book promotion sites.
-As an example, Whizbuzz Books offers one year of book promotion for a very affordable one time fee.
+You can also get long-term book promotion, as opposed to book advertising, from several specialist book promotion sites.

-If you are readying to publish your book, you should be working hard on your book marketing and understanding how to position your book and access your target readers.
+If you are ready to publish your book, you should be working hard on your book marketing and understanding how to position your book and access your target readers.